Extra-EU trade in goods

 Evolution of extra-EU trade

-In 2019, about 40 % of EU imports came from Asian countries while other European countries accounted for 31 % and North America for 17 % (see Figure 2).
-The main destination for EU exports in 2019 were other European countries with just over one third of the total, followed by Asia (28 %) and North America (25 %).
-The EU had a considerable deficit in trade with Asian countries, while the largest surplus is recorded in trade with North America.
+In 2020, about 44 % of EU imports came from Asian countries while other European countries accounted for 31 % and North America for 13 % (see Figure 2).
+The main destination for EU exports in 2020 were other European countries with 37 % of the total exports, followed by Asia (30 %) and North America (20 %).
+The EU had a considerable deficit in trade with Asian countries (- EUR 188 billion), while there were large surpluses in trade with other European countries (+ EUR 177 billion) and North America (+ EUR 164 billion).

 Main EU partners

-The EU trade surplus with the United States grew from EUR 42 billion in 2009 to a record high of EUR 152 billion in 2019. (see Figure 5).
-The EU also had trade surpluses with the United Kingdom and Switzerland while trade with Turkey was almost balanced.
-With Russia the EU had a trade deficit (EUR 57 billion in 2019) mainly due to the imports of energy products.
-The trade deficit with China was EUR 164 billion in 2019, largely due to trade surpluses for manufactured goods.
+The EU trade surplus with the United States grew from EUR 61 billion in 2010 to a record high of EUR 150 billion in 2020. (see Figure 5).
+The EU also had trade surpluses with the United Kingdom (EUR 110 billion) and Switzerland (EUR 34 billion).
+With Russia the EU had a trade deficit (EUR 16 billion in 2019) mainly due to the imports of energy products.
+The trade deficit with China was EUR 181 billion in 2020, mostly due to trade surpluses for manufactured goods.

 EU trade by main product groups